Skip to main content

 Women over 40 often need more attention to iron status, Vitamin D3, magnesium, and omega-3s.
 Around perimenopause and menopause, calcium balance, Vitamin K2, and creatine become important for bone and muscle health.
 Each recommendation should follow your DEXA scan and lab results, not a generic list.

 Supplements are a small but useful part of a longevity plan.
 They cannot outwork sleep, strength training, blood pressure control, lipid management, and time with people you love.
-Used precisely, supplements can shore up specific weak spots, like Vitamin D in a Philly winter or omega-3s in a low-fish diet.
+Used with precision, supplements can shore up specific weak spots, like Vitamin D in a Philly winter or omega-3s in a low-fish diet.

 Related Intelligence